GLOBAL MARKETS-Stocks mixed as Greek deal offsets tumbling oil

 By Herbert Lash

-all-time highs on Monday, held down by a sharp drop in crude oil
+all-time highs on Monday, pulled lower by a sharp drop in crude

 Yields on low-rated euro zone government bonds fell on